-At the date of authorization of these consolidated financial statements, the IASB and IFRIC has issued the following new and revised standards, amendments and interpretations which are not yet effective during the period ended 31 December 2017:
+At the date of authorization of these consolidated financial statements, the IASB and IFRIC has issued the following new and revised standards, amendments and interpretations which are not yet effective during the period ended 30 June 2018:

-- IFRS 9, 'Financial Instruments': The IASB has undertaken a three-phase project to replace IAS 39 'Financial Instruments: Recognition and Measurement' with IFRS 9 'Financial Instruments'.
+- IFRS 2 'Share-Based Payment' issued in June 2016, is amended to provide requirements on the accounting for the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; share-based payment transactions with a "net settlement" for withholding tax obligations; and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+The effect date for IFRS 2 is for annual periods beginning on or after 1 January 2018. - IFRS 9, 'Financial Instruments': The IASB has undertaken a three-phase project to replace IAS 39 'Financial Instruments: Recognition and Measurement' with IFRS 9 'Financial Instruments'.
 In November 2009, the IASB issued the first phase of IFRS 9, which details the classification and measurement requirements for financial assets.
 Requirements for financial liabilities were added to the standard in October 2010.
-In July 2014, the IASB issued the final elements of IFRS 9.
-IFRS 9 introduces new requirements for classifying and measuring financial assets, as follows: - Financial assets meeting both a "business model" test and a "cash flow characteristics" test are measured at amortized cost (the use of fair value is optional in some limited circumstances) - Investments in equity instruments can be designated as "fair value through other comprehensive income" with only dividends being recognized in profit or loss - All other instruments (including all derivatives) are measured at fair value with changes recognized in profit or loss - The concept of "embedded derivatives" does not apply to financial assets within the scope of the standard and the entire instrument must be classified and measured in accordance with the "business model" test and "cash flow characteristics" test. - The revised financial liability provisions maintain the existing amortized cost measurement basis for most liabilities.
+In July 2014, the IASB issued the final elements of IFRS 9 introduces new requirements for classifying and measuring financial assets, as follows: - Financial assets meeting both a "business model" test and a "cash flow characteristics" test are measured at amortized cost (the use of fair value is optional in some limited circumstances) - Investments in equity instruments can be designated as "fair value through other comprehensive income" with only dividends being recognized in profit or loss - All other instruments (including all derivatives) are measured at fair value with changes recognized in profit or loss - The concept of "embedded derivatives" does not apply to financial assets within the scope of the standard and the entire instrument must be classified and measured in accordance with the "business model" test and "cash flow characteristics" test. - The revised financial liability provisions maintain the existing amortized cost measurement basis for most liabilities.
 New requirements apply where an entity chooses to measure a liability at fair value through profit or loss in these cases, the portion of the change in fair value related to changes in the entity's own credit risk is presented in other comprehensive income rather than within profit or loss.

-The amendments are effective for annual periods beginning on or after 1 January 2017.
+The amendments are effective for annual periods beginning on or after 1 January 2018.